espos-project/espos/README.md

 The ESPOS Project aims to create a text operating system on ESP32 Hardware.

 # Contribution Guidelines
 Thank you for your interest in contributing to **ESPOS**!
-This project is an **open-source operating system for ESP32** built entirely in **Arduino (.ino) format**.
+This project is an **open-source operating system for ESP32** built entirely in **Arduino format**.
 Contributions are welcome and encouraged!
 Please follow these guidelines to ensure a smooth collaboration.
 ## 📜 General Rules
 - Be respectful and maintain a positive environment.
 - All contributions must comply with the **GNU GPLv3 License**.